Are you or someone in your house sick with the flu? There's no cure, but there are some natural ways to ease your symptoms. Give these a try today.

 2. Drink plenty of fluids.

 Make sure you get more liquids.
 It doesn’t all have to be water -- fruit juices, sports drinks, and broth-based soups (like chicken noodle soup) also count.
-They keep your respiratory system hydrated and turn that nasty, thick mucus into a thin liquid you can cough up and spit out.
+They keep your respiratory system hydrated and help turn that nasty, thick mucus into a thin liquid you can cough up and spit out.
 That’s good -- if it builds up in your lungs it could lead to an infection.

 3. Treat aches and fever.